 Capacity consumption

-EGI accounting information are gathered and stored centrally and accessible through the accounting portal.
+EGI accounting information is gathered and stored centrally and accessible through the accounting portal.
 Accounting information is aggregated by Operations Centre, whose list is obtained from GOCDB.
 Table 9 HTC compute resource usage in the last three years